René Dreyfus: Early life

 Dreyfus was born and raised in Nice to a Jewish family.
 He showed an early interest in automobiles, learning to drive before the age of nine.
 The middle of three children, his brother Maurice served as his business partner in his youth, and his manager in his racing career.

 Career

 Driving career

-Driving Maseratis, Ferraris, Delahayes, and Bugattis against some of the greatest drivers of all time, Dreyfus won 36 races across Europe, including Monaco, Florence, Rheims, Belgium, Cork, Dieppe, Pau, and at Tripoli in North Africa, becoming a French national hero.
+Dreyfus drove Maseratis, Ferraris, Delahayes, and Bugattis against expert drivers and won 36 races across Europe, including Monaco, Florence, Rheims, Belgium, Cork, Dieppe, Pau, and at Tripoli in North Africa.

-He acquired a Bugatti and joined the Moto Club de Nice for younger competitive automotive enthusiasts.
+Dreyfus acquired a Bugatti and joined the Moto Club de Nice for younger competitive automotive enthusiasts.
 In 1924 he won his class in the first amateur race he entered, being the only entrant in the class, and went on to win three consecutive French Riviera championships in the next five years.
 In 1929 he entered his first professional race, the inaugural Grand Prix of Monaco, finishing first in his class and fifth overall.